fioprotocol/fio-devhub/_docs/integration-guide/fio-request.md

 In order to enable FIO Protocol on an e-commerce site, the merchant will need to simply collect the FIO Crypto Handle from the customer on the site and initiate a FIO Request to that address for the required amount of cryptocurrency at checkout.
 The process of recognizing the payment would remain unchanged.

+## Withdrawing Using a FIO Request

+If users of the exchange were assigned unique [FIO Crypto Handles]({{site.baseurl}}/docs/fio-protocol/fio-address) or if users provided the exchange, ahead of time, with a list of FIO Crypto Handles which the user owns, they could also [send a FIO Request]({{site.baseurl}}/docs/integration-guide/fio-request) from their wallet to the exchange’s FIO Crypto Handle (either generic, e.g. `withdrawals@myexchange`, or unique, e.g. `alice@myexchange`).

+The user would then login to the exchange and approve the [FIO Request]({{site.baseurl}}/docs/integration-guide/fio-request).
+Once approved, the exchange would execute the transfer on the native chain.

 ## FIO Requests and FIO Data

 One of the key features of FIO Protocol is the ability to request crypto using FIO Request.
 The user requesting funds (Payee) can send a FIO Request to a user who is asked to pay (Payer), by only using the Payer’s FIO Crypto Handle.